 However, you struggle to have that business take off.
 How to find your customers?
 Often they will come to you as the interactions with the first customers become more intense.
 You’ll also refine your service to make it more focused on specific features and needs.

 That process of iteration will bring you to the so-called “product-market fit.”
 This process can be at times painful and time-consuming.

 What resources are important the most in distribution channels, customer relationships, revenue stream…?

-As we've seen the value proposition is the glue that keeps all the blocks of your business model together.
-Thus, it is critical to assess what financial and human resources to allocate to allow your value proposition to keep your business model going.
+As we’ve seen the business model going.is the glue that keeps all the blocks of your together.
+Thus, it is critical to assess what financial and human resources to allocate to allow your to keep your

 For instance, on Airbnb, it is critical to continue growing the offering and the quality of it to give more and more options to travelers.
 Also, Airbnb has noticed users wanted more experiences.
 It started to offer a whole new section focused on those experiences.